-4.00 The property and boundary is maintained, as reasonably practicable, free of any avoidable or unnecessary hazards as defined in the Housing Health & Safety Rating System (see schedule attached to this Unipol Code).
-Particular attention should be paid to hazards such as excess cold, damp and mould, noise, falls on stairs or between levels, fire and entry by intruders.
-Landlords who wish to conduct risk assessments on their own properties can download a guide from Leeds City Council's website www.leeds.gov.uk;

-- 4.01 All means of use and supply of mains gas, and alterations and repairs to gas installations, shall comply with the current Gas Safety (Installation and Use) Regulations; - 4.02 All gas appliances will be serviced annually by an engineer endorsed by Gas Safe Register.
-Verification of the gas safety check will be provided to all new tenants at the start of the tenancy, and copies of the gas safety check record for any subsequent safety checks undertaken during the period of the tenancy will be supplied to tenants within 28 days of that safety check being conducted; - 4.03 All repairs to gas supply pipe work and appliances will be carried out by a Gas Safe registered engineer; - 4.04 All properties will comply with the Smoke and Carbon Monoxide Alarm Regulations 2015.
-Where a working gas fire is situated in a bedroom, or solid fuel combustion appliances are used in other living accommodation, a carbon monoxide (CO) detector conforming to BSEN50291 should be fitted in each affected room; - 4.05 Clear written instructions for the safe use of all central heating and hot water systems will be given; - 4.06 No form of bottled gas or paraffin heaters will be provided by the owner or tenants as a heating source; - 4.07 All electrical installations provided by the owner are certified as safe by a professionally competent electrician, preferably one that is registered with NICEIC A 'competent person' is a person/firm that has been approved by a government-approved scheme as sufficiently competent to self-certify that its work complies with the Building Regulations Part P (Design and Installation of Electrical Installations) and is designed, installed, inspected and tested to the standard required by BS7671 in accordance with the current relevant Electrical Regulations A document of verification shall be obtained for a maximum of five years (or as stated on the current relevant paperwork, i.e. a shorter time period) showing the electrical wiring of properties is in a safe and satisfactory condition;
+- 4.00 The property and boundary is maintained, as reasonably practicable, free of any avoidable or unnecessary hazards as defined in the Housing Health & Safety Rating System24 (see schedule attached to this Unipol Code).
+Particular attention should be paid to hazards such as excess cold, damp and mould, noise, falls on stairs or between levels, fire and entry by intruders. - 4.01 All means of use and supply of mains gas, and alterations and repairs to gas installations, shall comply with the current Gas Safety (Installation and Use) Regulations11; - 4.02 All gas appliances will be serviced annually by an engineer endorsed by Gas Safe Register.
+Verification of the gas safety check will be provided to all new tenants at the start of the tenancy, and copies of the gas safety check record for any subsequent safety checks undertaken during the period of the tenancy will be supplied to tenants within 28 days of that safety check being conducted; - 4.03 All repairs and maintenance on gas installations and appliances are carried out by a Gas Safe registered engineer; - 4.04 All properties will comply with the Smoke and Carbon Monoxide Alarm Regulations 201512.
+Where a working gas fire is situated in a bedroom, or solid fuel combustion appliances are used in other living accommodation, a carbon monoxide (CO) detector conforming to BSEN50291 should be fitted in each affected room; - 4.05 No form of bottled gas or paraffin heaters will be provided by the owner or tenants as a heating source; - 4.06 All electrical installations are certified as safe by a professionally competent electrician, preferably one that is registered with NICEIC A 'competent person' is a person/firm that has been approved by a government-approved scheme as sufficiently competent to self-certify that its work complies with the Building Regulations Part P (Design and Installation of Electrical Installations) and is designed, installed, inspected and tested to the standard required by BS7671.
+The member will comply with the inspection and reporting obligations in The Electrical Safety Standards in the Private Rented Sector (England) Regulations 202013. - 4.07 All additions, alterations and improvements to existing electrical installations and all new installations comply with applicable Building Regulations and BS7671 and are covered by an Electrical Installation Certificate or (as appropriate) a Minor Electrical Installation Works Certificate:

-- 4.08 All improvements to electrical installations comply with the current Institute of Electrical Engineers Wiring Regulations; - 4.09 All components used in electrical wiring installations and repairs comply with the International Standard, and all appliances will be installed in accordance with manufacturers' instructions; - 4.10 All electrical appliances provided by the owner are functioning in accordance with manufacturers' operational limits and are capable of being operated in a safe manner.

-Appliances are regularly visually inspected for wear and tear and any defects remedied; - 4.11 Residual current device (RCD) protection should be provided to all consumer units; - 4.12 An emergency light should be installed next to any consumer unit located in a cellar; - 4.13 Instructions for the safe use of all electrical appliances (including cookers, space and water heaters, fridges and freezers) will be given on request.
-Useful information from the Electrical Safety Council can be found at www.electricalsafetyfirst.org.uk/ quides-and-advice/;
+- 4.08 All components used in electrical wiring installations and repairs comply with the International Standard, and all appliances will be installed in accordance with manufacturers' instructions: - 4.09 All electrical appliances provided by the owner are functioning in accordance with manufacturers' operational limits and are capable of being operated in a safe manner.
+Appliances are regularly visually inspected for wear and tear and any defects remedied; - 4.10 Residual current device (RCD) protection should be provided to all consumer units; - 4.11 An emergency light should be installed next to any consumer unit located in a cellar; - 4.12 Instructions for the safe use of all electrical appliances (including cookers, space and water heaters, fridges and freezers) will be given on request.